INTERSECT-SDK/broker-http-proxy/http-2-broker/chart/README.md

 Most templates are based off of the [Bitnami Charts Template](https://github.com/bitnami/charts/tree/main/template/])

-Neo4J chart is stored at https://code.ornl.gov/rse/charts/neo4j/ , a fork of the official Neo4J chart.

 We also use the Bitnami Common library to try and standardize some boilerplate across all charts.

 ## Linting